 Once used for your recipes, Sourdough can be stored in 3 ways, depending on how long you wish to keep it.

-First of all, you must evaluate if you want to have It available every day or if you prefer to use it from time to time.
+First, you must evaluate if you want to have It available every day or if you prefer to use it from time to time.
 In the first case, you will need to refresh the Sourdough DAILY and store it at room temperature (about 19°C (66°F) – 20°C (68°F)) for 24 hours.

 STORAGE AT ROOM TEMPERATURE (FOR 24 HOURS)

-Keep the Sourdough at room temperature and refresh it daily if you need to use it quite often (but this is unlikely to happen at home).
+Keep the Sourdough at room temperature and refresh it daily if you need to use it often (but this is unlikely to happen at home).
 Otherwise, please keep it in the refrigerator and refresh it every week to reinforce the Sourdough after several days of storage.

 Let’s see how to refresh the Sourdough daily: